where we have been and where we are going

 1988 it was decided to expand the collective of workers:

-one of our strongest sales outlets became a member in
+was one of our strongest sales outlets became a member in

-January 1989 and Alison Sheldon who had been working in diligently
+January 1989 and Alison Sheldon who had been

-all the major issues and campaigns that Leeds
+was a time when many of the major campaigns that Leeds

-Postcards had both fought for, and against, succeeded or failed at this
+Postcards had both fought for had succeeded or failed:

-time:

-Nelson Mandela was freed in February 1990.
-Margaret Thatcher
+Nelson Mandela was freed in February 1990; Margaret Thatcher

-was ousted from power in November 1990.
-Sandanistas
+was ousted from power in November 1990; Sandanistas lost power

 five full time workers and two large units at Aire Street